Kiwibank is cheque-free. If you need support learning about other payment alternatives, we’ve got resources and friendly

 We're here to help as you switch from cheques to alternative methods of payment.
 The good news is there are lots of easy and convenient ways to make payments, that are cheaper, faster and secure.

-We've partnered with community organisation, Stepping UP, which will run workshops at selected libraries for anyone keen to understand the basics of digital banking.
+We've partnered with community organisation, Stepping UP, who will run workshops at selected libraries for anyone keen to understand the basics of digital banking.

 Our how-to-videos and step-by-step guides will talk you through the basics of internet banking and keeping safe online.

 We do everything we can to protect your money and personal information.
 This includes two online authentication services that provide an extra layer of security when you're using internet banking and our mobile app.